DESTRESS: Computation-Optimal and Communication-Efficient Decentralized Nonconvex Finite-Sum Optimization: Numerical Experiments

 \section{Numerical Experiments}

-This section provides numerical experiments on real datasets to evaluate our proposed algorithm DESTRESS with comparisons against two existing baselines: DSGD \cite{nedic2009distributed,lian2017can} and GT-SARAH \cite{xin2020near}.
+This section provides numerical experiments on real datasets to evaluate our proposed algorithm \myalg with comparisons against two existing baselines: DSGD \cite{nedic2009distributed,lian2017can} and GT-SARAH \cite{xin2020near}.
 To allow for reproducibility, all codes can be found at

 For all experiments, we set the number of agents $n = 20$, and split the dataset uniformly at random to each agent.
-We run each experiment on three communication graphs with the same data assignment and starting point: Erd\"{o}s-R\`{e}nyi graph (with $p = 0.3$ as the connectivity probability), grid graph, and path graph.
+In addition, since $m \gg n$ in all experiments, we set $p = 1$ for simplicity.
+We run each experiment on three communication graphs with the same data assignment and starting point: Erd\"{o}s-R\`{e}nyi graph (the connectivity probability is set to $0.3$), grid graph, and path graph.
 The mixing matrices are chosen as the symmetric fastest distributed linear averaging (FDLA) matrices \cite{Xiao2004} generated according to different graph topologies, and the extra mixing steps are implemented by Chebyshev's acceleration \cite{arioli2014chebyshev} to save communications as described earlier.
 To ensure convergence, DSGD adopts a diminishing step size schedule.
 All the parameters are tuned manually for best performance.
 We defer a detailed account of the baseline algorithms as well as parameter choices in Appendix~\ref{sec:baseline}.